Economy Versus Disease Spread: Reopening Mechanisms for COVID 19: Theoretical Analysis of Mechanisms

-\begin{theorem} If $(0.6\mu_s + 0.4 \mu_a) < 1$ then the branching process dies out eventually, i.e., the disease stops spreading further. \end{theorem}
+\begin{theorem} If $0.6\mu_s + 0.4 \mu_a < 1$ then the branching process dies out eventually, i.e., the disease eventually stops spreading. \end{theorem}

-Below we calculate the value of effective reproductive rate $(0.6\mu_s + 0.4 \mu_a)$ for the general mechanism $(g, d, t)$.
-Then we analyze different specific mechanisms to check whether the disease dies out or not under the mechanism.
+Below we calculate the value of effective reproductive rate $0.6\mu_s + 0.4 \mu_a$ in general for a mechanism with parameters $(g, d, t)$.
+Then we analyze different specific mechanisms (i.e., with specific values for $g,d,$ and $t$) to check whether the disease dies out or not under the mechanism.

-In the random mixing model, the reproductive rate is $R(t) = T_p \times D \times C$, where (recall that) $T_p$ is the transmission probability, $D$ is number of days a person remains infectious and $C$ is the number of contacts per person.
+In the random mixing model, the reproductive rate is $R(t) = T_p \times D \times C$, where $T_p$ is the transmission probability, $D$ is number of days a person remains infectious and $C$ is the number of contacts per person.
 By considering a schedule $(g, d, t)$, the above formula becomes:

-where $C^g = C/g$ is the number of contacts in a random grouping of $g$ groups and $D^g$ is the number of days a person is infectious as determined by the schedule (note that if a group is not scheduled, then any person in that group is not considered infectious, even though he/she may be infected).
-The following lemmas compute the symptomatic and asymptomatic reproductive rates for a $(g,d,t)$ mechanism.
-The proofs are derived from Equ~\ref{eqn:reproductiverate} with appropriate calculation of $D^g$ and $C^g$, but are placed in the Appendix.
+where $C_g = C/g$ is the number of contacts in a random grouping of $g$ groups and $D_g$ is the number of days a person is infectious as determined by the schedule (note that if a group is not scheduled, then any person in that group is not considered infectious, even though they may be infected).
+The following lemmas show how we can compute the symptomatic and asymptomatic reproductive rates for a specific $(g,d,t)$ mechanism.
+The proofs (see~\ref{sec:branching}) are derived from Equation~\ref{eqn:reproductiverate} with appropriate calculation of $D_g$ and $C_g$.

 \begin{lemma} Let $d' = \max\{0, \,\min\{d-2,\, 5\}\}$ and $d'_i = \max\{0,\, \min\{5-(gd + t)i, \, d\}\}$.
-Then the Symptomatic reproductive rate is given by: \end{lemma}
+Then the Symptomatic reproductive rate is given by: $\mu_s = \frac{(13.4) T_p}{g} \cdot \left(d' + \sum_{i}d'_i\right)$ \end{lemma}

 \begin{lemma} Let $d''=\max\{0, \,\min\set{d-2, 11}\}$ and $d''_i=\max\{0, \,\min\set{11-(gd+t)i,d}\}$.
-Then our Asymptomatic reproductive rate is given by: \end{lemma}
+Then our Asymptomatic reproductive rate is given by: $\mu_a = \frac{(13.4) T_p}{g}\cdot \left(d''+\sum_{i}d''_i\right)$ \end{lemma}

-Thus, one can calculate $(0.6\mu_s + 0.4 \mu_a)$ from the above formulas.
-Table~\ref{tbl:muvalues} computes this value for different mechanisms for two different $T_p$ values --- 0.1 (high) and 0.01 (low).
-If the value of $0.6\mu_s + 0.4\mu_a < 1$ for a mechanism and a $T_p$ value, then the disease dies out; moreover, closer this value is to 0, the faster the disease dies out (and ends up infecting a smaller fraction of the population).
-These predictions are validated by simulation results (Section~\ref{sec:results}).
+Thus, one can calculate $0.6\mu_s + 0.4 \mu_a$ from the above formulas.
+Table~\ref{tbl:muvalues} demonstrates these valuse for different mechanisms for two different $T_p$ values --- 0.1 (high) and 0.01 (low).
+If the value of $0.6\mu_s + 0.4\mu_a < 1$ for a mechanism and a $T_p$ value, then the disease dies out; moreover, the closer this value is to 0, the faster the disease dies out (and ends up infecting a smaller fraction of the population).
+These predictions are validated by simulation results in the various models described in Section \ref{sec:model} --- network-based, random mixing, and real-world network (Section~\ref{sec:results}).